kkothari2001/learn-vim/Week2.md

 I realise I need more pracitse on working with `w b e` but I'm hoping it comes with practise.
 I also just switched to nvim, it is not as difficult as I thought XD.

+## Day 2
+I didn't do much today, just worked with nvim a bit and setup `vim-plug` and installed a few basic plugins.
+I also realise that nvim has some better inbuilt features than just vim.
+So that's nice.
+I also learnt about the colourscheme and decided on the `dracula` theme.